LiveAQuietLife/obsidian-verso/README.md

 ![Finished Book](images/book-finished-view.jpg)

 ### Customizable vocabulary
-Call your reading collections whatever fits: Projects, Lists, Shelves, or your own word.
-It propagates throughout the interface.
+Reading for a book club?
+Tracking a project?
+Working through a subject?
+Call your collections whatever fits your situation — Projects, Lists, Shelves, Classes, or your own word.
+The label propagates throughout the interface so it always feels like yours.

 ### Flexible reading days
 Set your default reading days globally (every day, weekdays only, or custom), then override per book as needed.